 Kids Hope, USA

 Kids Hope, USA is an organization that pairs adult mentors with school children.
 Highland Avenue partners with our local grade school, Washington Elementary School.
 If you would like to serve as a mentor and make a difference in the life of a child, please contact K. McKeever.

 Highland Avenue hosts the Elgin Soup Kettle every Saturday evening from 5:30-6:30 p.m.
 A meal is provided for all who are hungry every night of the week.
-The location of the meal rotates between seven different congregations.
+The location of the meal rotates among seven different congregations.
 To volunteer or to donate, please contact J. Heggen.

 Brethren are involved locally and around the world in disaster relief.
 Learn more about relief efforts and how you can help by visiting the web page of Brethren Disaster Ministries.

 Each year in October, we participate in CROP Walk, a Church World Service event that raises funds to end hunger locally and globally.
 In 2014, we raised $2902.

 Global Food Crisis Fund

 The Global Food Crisis Fund (GFCF) seeks to help hungry people develop food security.
 Since 1983, the GFCF has provided over $400,000 in grants annually to community development programs in 32 countries.
 Each fifth Sunday of the month, we collect a "My 2¢ Worth" offering in support of the GFCF.